Sai-Devesh/Limit-Order-Book-Matching-Engine/README.md

 The engine processes market orders (BUY/SELL) and maintains the book according to strict **Price-Time Priority**, executing trades when the spread is crossed.

-*(Suggestion: Use a tool like [ScreenToGif](https://www.screentogif.com/) or Kap to record a short demo of you using the command line, and upload it to a site like Imgur to embed here.)*

 ## Key Features

 - **Price-Time Priority Matching:** Orders are correctly prioritized first by price, then by time of arrival.